Everything You Need to Know about Fair Lending Regression Analysis

 - More complex institutions may also be taking a proactive approach to understanding their data.
 They may also have identified issues internally, and want to dig in before the next exam.

-- With the publicly available HMDA Plus data, Regression Analysis might become even more important to regulators, and thus to you.
+- With the publicly available HMDA Plus data, regression analysis is even more important to regulators, and thus to you.

-We need Regression Analysis for Fair Lending because pricing and underwriting are complicated.
+We need regression analysis for fair lending because pricing and underwriting are complicated.
 There are a whole slew of factors that go into pricing alone; it can seem simple but the reality is almost always more complex.
-Regression helps navigate that complexity and provide data-driven insights.
+Regression helps navigate that complexity and provides data-driven insights.

 Remember, disparities don't always mean discrimination, but analyzing your data is the only way to know for sure.